 Plant Spirit Healing

-The last forty years have seen a continual rise in people’s interest in traditional indigenous cultures that engage with the unseen forces of nature and the spirit beings that inhabit the astral / dreamtime dimension.
-This fascination with what is called shamanism is occurring in the Western world and seems to be a response to our malnourished spirits that long for connection with the greater web of life and the meaning that comes from that connection.
+This fascination with what is called shamanism seems to be a response to our malnourished spirits in the Western world and the longing for connection with the greater web of life and the meaning that comes from that connection.
 This movement toward spirit is perhaps an evolutionary one, or maybe it is a return to our birthright.
 Our very DNA is encoded with a memory of a time when we all lived close to spirit and its individual manifestations.

-Plant Spirit Healing is a way of life as well as a modality of healing because it helps us to become fully who we are, living according to our own true nature, following the path we are meant to walk.
-Coming to know our own true nature and living accordingly can be a life-long journey.
-The plants are our companions for life that guide, heal and help us along our journey.
-They will also assist with issues of intention and humility, reminding us that ultimately we are in service to the holy, the sacredness in all life.
+Plant-spirit healing is a way of life as well as a modality of healing because it helps us to become fully aware of our own true nature and to live accordingly in what can be a life-long journey.
+The plants are our companions for life and guide, heal and help us along the way.
+They also assist with issues of intention and humility, reminding us that ultimately we are in service to the holy, the sacredness in all life.

-When working with Plant Spirit Healing, we focus on the energy body and on supporting the person to be all that they can be, fulfilling their own true nature.
-We address the source of dis-ease rather than merely treating a symptom.
-Symptoms are signposts to be used as guidelines but they are not the dis-ease.
+When working with plant-spirit healing, we focus on the energy body to address the source of dis-ease, rather than merely treating a symptom.
 There may be many manifestations of illness in a person but they all come from the same source – a disruption in one’s energy body.
-When we are not at home with ourselves or not living according to our own true nature, the energy becomes contradictory causing mis-alignment or vulnerability.
+When we are not at home with ourselves or not living according to our own true nature, the energy becomes contradictory, causing misalignment or vulnerability.